madeby48/scripter/README.md

 ### What is scripter?

-Scripter is a minecraft development QoL tool that makes prototyping easier by giving designers an in-game tool to run actions with the bukkit scheduler.
+Scripter is a minecraft development QoL tool that makes prototyping easier by giving designers an in-game tool to run actions on the instance.
 The primary objective of this project is to be a viable alternative to Skript, which can often have poor performance and a lack of stability.

-It is recommended that you do not take source from an unstable branch and compile a build for production use, you should instead use the latest release provided.
+It is recommended that you do not take source from an unstable branch and compile a build for production use,
+you should instead use the latest release provided.
 If no release is provided, you should wait for one to be made.

 The `main` branch will almost always contain the most stable code.
-*read below for where the development branch is located*
+*read below for where the development branch is located*.

 ### Versioning